OktaCIAM/cookbook/content/index.md

 ### Who is this not for?

 Anyone can refer to the book, but if you are just getting started with Okta, we encourage you to get started with our [developer page](https://developer.okta.com).

+## Acknowledgements
+This wouldn't be possible without the contributions of the CIAM specialists.
+The bulk of this content is derived from their dedication and hardwork in the field.

+## See an issue?
+This is an open-source project, feel free to view the [repo](https://github.com/OktaCIAM/cookbook) and suggest improvements, topics, and more.